 In general, feedback ranges from judgments to informational content.
 For example, saying “good job” is feedback, but so is knowing your grade and errors.
 Feedback goes a lot deeper than just that.
 There is real-time feedback you receive while solving a problem too – the immediate thoughts and processing of what you are trying to understand.
 Paying attention to all sorts of feedback is important in grounding your fundamental understanding of a concept.
 There is some research that shows that all types of feedback, from yourself, automated systems like digital quizzes, teachers, friends, etc. can have different effects on you.
 Sometimes, feedback at every small step can help you learn a mathematical process better.
 Sometimes, a vague response like “correct/incorrect” can help in exploring a process.

 Math is notorious for the anxiety it causes in many children.
-Research shows that math anxiety reduces mathematical problem-solving in children beyond the limits of their cognitive abilities – working memory, processing speed, etc. High math anxiety can further impair working memory and that can worsen performance.
+Research shows that math anxiety reduces mathematical problem-solving in children beyond the limits of their cognitive abilities – working memory, processing speed, etc. High math anxiety can further impair working memory, and that can worsen performance.
 To overcome math anxiety, first there should be familiar ideas discussed mathematically.
 Second, the narrative that math is difficult and scary should be de-conditioned.
 Everyone repeats that thought so people inherently start believing it (the illusory truth effect).
 Third, learns should experience enough success in solving math so their confidence goes up.

 I hope you have a better experience studying math and score better grades by using these guidelines.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?

 Hey!
 Thank you for reading; hope you enjoyed the article.
 I run Cognition Today to paint a holistic picture of psychology.
 My content here is referenced and featured in NY Times, Forbes, CNET, Entrepreneur, Lifehacker, 10-15 books, academic courses, and research papers.